twilliams9397/eng89_terraform/README.md

 - there are other options - secret.txt, vaults, .gitignore - but variables is most secure
 - put .terraform/ in the .gitignore as it gets large and heavy to push every time
 - terraform gathers dependencies when it is initialised with `terraform init` using the `main.tf` instructions
+- `terraform plan` checks syntax and validates instructions
+- when outcome is all green, run `terraform apply` to run the script
+- `terraform destroy` will destroy instances matching the main.tf details